IMPACT is a research centre based within Psychological Services in the Northern Health and Social Care Trust (NHSCT)

 Post COVID-19 health and social care staff wellbeing

-The IMPACT Research Centre has been awarded £68,274 under the HSC R&D Division COVID-19 funding call to run a longitudinal staff wellbeing survey in the aftermath of the COVID-19 outbreak.
-The survey will be open to all staff working in health and social care in Northern Ireland.
-We want to know how our staff are doing and what supports are helpful.
+The IMPACT Research Centre was awarded £68,274 under the HSC R&D Division COVID-19 funding call to run a longitudinal staff wellbeing survey in the aftermath of the COVID-19 outbreak.
+The survey was open to all staff working in health and social care in Northern Ireland and aimed to find out how our staff were doing and what supports were helpful.

 This research theme has a long history within the Trust and focuses on the origins and treatment of psychotic experiences.
 The research strand focuses on the links between psychotic experiences and adversity and has developed alongside innovative service provision in the area (psychosis prevention services).
 The research is beginning to explore the use of digital technologies in mental health services (supported by a successful Small Business Research Initiative scheme in the area) as well as more traditional treatment approaches

 The Centre has a history and is beginning to focus more on the area of child, adolescent and young people’s psychological and mental health.
 We have published clinical trials of psychological interventions with young people and are developing research on digital technologies and on sleep interventions in order to support services such as CAMHS and Paediatric ASD.
 There is huge potential to develop this strand and we are committed to working with our partners and with young people themselves to develop this.